 4. Capacity to learn areas of policy quickly and to summarize key policy issues in accessible ways and in a variety of formats.

 Preferred, but not required, skills and experience include:

-- Knowledge of local policy and/or local government.
+4. Knowledge of local policy and/or local government operations.

-- Familiarity with climate and energy issues, public health, municipal finance, water policy, workforce development, labor standards, and/or civil and human rights policy.
+5. Familiarity with one or more specific policy issues from this list: public water solutions, climate and energy issues, health equity, municipal finance, workforce development, or civil and human rights policy.

 Diversity is a source of strength, creativity, and innovation for UW-Madison.
 We value the contributions of each person and respect the profound ways their identity, culture, background, experience, status, abilities, and opinion enrich the university community.
 We commit ourselves to the pursuit of excellence in teaching, research, outreach, and diversity as inextricably linked goals.
 The University of Wisconsin-Madison fulfills its public mission by creating a welcoming and inclusive community for people from every background - people who as students, faculty, and staff serve Wisconsin and the world.